DUDGdev/DudgX-Masternode-Script/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command to confirm your MN is running:
 ```
-DudgX-cli masternode status
+Dudgx-cli masternode status
 ```
 ***

 ## Usage:
 ```
-DudgX-cli masternode status #To check your MN status DudgX-cli getinfo #To get general info such as DudgX version and current block numnber DudgX-cli mnsync status #To check if your MN is synced.
+Dudgx-cli masternode status #To check your MN status Dudgx-cli getinfo #To get general info such as DudgX version and current block numnber Dudgx-cli mnsync status #To check if your MN is synced.
 ```
-Also, if you want to check/start/stop **DudgX**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Dudgx**, run one of the following commands as **root**:

 ```
-systemctl status DudgX #To check if DudgX service is running systemctl start DudgX #To start DudgX service systemctl stop DudgX #To stop DudgX service systemctl is-enabled DudgX #To check if DudgX service is enabled on boot
+systemctl status Dudgx #To check if DudgX service is running systemctl start Dudgx #To start DudgX service systemctl stop Dudgx #To stop DudgX service systemctl is-enabled Dudgx #To check if DudgX service is enabled on boot
 ```
 ***